KastnerRG/Read_the_docs/docs/project1.rst

   - **(b)** Compare the latency, II, and resource usage of the design with / without loop partitioning.
   - **(c)** Apply loop unrolling to the design with loop partitioning.
 Report the latency, II, and resource usage of this design.
   - **(d)** What is the relationship between loop unrolling and pipelining?
 Can they be applied together and benefit the design?
 Justify you answer with experiments / references to past questions.

-  Is there an opportunity for loop partitioning in FIR filters?
-Compare your hardware designs before and after loop partitioning.
-What is the difference in performance?
-How does the number of resources change?
-Why?

 * **Question 5 - Memory Partitioning:** The storage of the arrays in memory plays an important role in area and performance.
 On one hand, you could put an array entirely in one memory (e.g., BRAM).
 But this limits the number of read and write accesses per cycle.
 Or you can divide the array into two or more memories to increase the number of ports.
 Or you could instantiate each variable as a register allowing simultaneous access to all the variables at every clock cycle.